Bertruss/MM-Macro-Pad/Experimentation/matrixtest/README.md

 1. Have the arduino IDE installed
 2. Have the Teensyduino libraries installed
-3. Place the LCqueue folder from "libraries" in your Arduino install's "libraries" folder
+3. Place the LCqueue folder from "libraries" to your Arduino install's "libraries" folder
-4. Open the src file in the Arduino IDE and mouse over the Tools table
+4. Open the src file in the Arduino IDE and mouse over the Tools tab
   - make sure "Board" says whichever teensy you are using.
   - "USB Type" needs to be "KeyBoard + Mouse + Joystick"
 5.  go to Sketch > Include Library > LCqueue	(this will be under "contributed libraries")
+6. At this point, the code can be compiled.
-6. There are currently instructions in file for how to customize the software, which you can go through.
+  - There are currently instructions in file for how to customize the software, which you can go through.
 I plan on including a more comprehensive guide soon.
-7. Assuming you have the code configured how you like, you're done!
-You just need to press the upload button to try out your scripts.

 ##Important Links and resources
-Teensyduino & Arduino IDE (May need to be a legacy release for teensyduino compatibility, check the download and install instructions on PJRC for details) http://www.pjrc.com/teensy/td_download.html
+Teensyduino & Arduino IDE (May need to be a legacy release for teensyduino compatibility, check the download and install instructions on PJRC for details)

+http://www.pjrc.com/teensy/td_download.html

 AutoHotKey (for software macro's.
-It's really good, and more flexible than what can be implemented from hardware.) http://ahkscript.org/
+It's really good, and more flexible than what can be implemented from hardware.)

+http://ahkscript.org/

-Guides on PJRC for the Keyboard, Mouse and Joystick libraries http://www.pjrc.com/teensy/td_keyboard.html http://www.pjrc.com/teensy/td_mouse.html http://www.pjrc.com/teensy/td_joystick.html
+Guides on PJRC for the Keyboard, Mouse and Joystick libraries

+http://www.pjrc.com/teensy/td_keyboard.html
+http://www.pjrc.com/teensy/td_mouse.html
+http://www.pjrc.com/teensy/td_joystick.html